hcs0/hannahsuarez.github.io/_posts/2018-09-17-ripe77-amsterdam-plans.md

 ---
 layout: post
 title: "RIPE77 - Before the event"
-description: "A RIPE Meeting is a five-day event where Internet Service Providers (ISPs), network operators and other interested parties gather to discuss issues of interest to the Internet community.
+description: "A RIPE Meeting is a five-day event where Internet Service Providers (ISPs), network operators and other interested parties gather."
 comments: true
 keywords: "networking, ISP, conference, event, amsterdam"
 ---